Face masks during the COVID-19 pandemic in the United States: Confrontations over mask requirements

 There have been incidents of violent confrontations and assaults over disagreements about the masking policies of states and private businesses.
-Numerous reports were made of retail patrons assaulting employees at retail store's over disagreements about the store's masking policies.
+Numerous reports were made of retail patrons assaulting employees at retail stores over disagreements about the stores' masking policies.
 A man was arrested in October 2020 for threatening to kidnap and murder the mayor of Wichita, Kansas over the city's mask mandate.

 By September 2020, over 170 transit workers in New York City had reported being assaulted or harassed for asking passengers to wear face masks, including a 62-year-old man who was knocked unconscious on his route through East New York, Brooklyn, prompting officials to implement a $50 fine for riders who refused to wear a face mask.

 There have also been instances of assault against persons who refused to comply with masking policies.
 In Key Largo, a bus driver was arrested for swinging a metal rod at a passenger who lowered his mask to make a call on his cell phone.